-Global Ambassadors
+Global Experiences

 Vicki Moran ’20

-Engineering Major, IFSA University of London, Spring 2019
+Engineering major, IFSA University of London, spring 2019

 Jane Watts ’20

-Engineering Major, CIEE Madrid Engineering, Spring 2019
+Engineering major, CIEE Madrid Engineering, spring 2019

 Laura Fleming ’20

-Engineering Major, CIEE Cape Town, Spring 2019
+Engineering major, CIEE Cape Town, spring 2019

 Callie Glanton ’20

-Math-Comp-Bio Major, IES Madrid Engineering, Spring 2019
+Math-CS-Bio major, IES Madrid Engineering, spring 2019

 Mazda Moayeri ’20

-Math-CS Major, ETH Zurich, Spring 2019
+Math-CS major, ETH Zurich, spring 2019

 Macallan Penberthy ’21

 While I feel that the mathematical and computation skills I am learning at Harvey Mudd will serve me well after graduation in my intended field, I believe studying abroad in South Africa was necessary for my growth as biologist and a researcher.
 From the experience, I emerged with experience in conservation research and exposure to a range of different approaches to scientific inquiry.
 I gained training in the design and implementation of long-term ecological monitoring and research projects.
 And I am prepared to contribute to discussions within the field of environmental analysis ranging from the nature-culture divide to environmental justice economics, with more awareness and certainty.
 Though I did not have a “typical” study abroad experience, I am incredible grateful for the opportunities and knowledge that tramping through national parks and research camps for three months provided me.
-I decided to become a Global Ambassador because of the positive impact studying abroad had on me, academically, professionally, and personally.
-I hope to share my experiences with other Mudders and in the process excite and prepare them to journey across the globe!